RenneLab/hybkit/README.rst

        analyzing, and plotting hyb-format data.
     #.
 The hybkit python API, an extendable documented codebase
        for creation of custom analyses of hyb-format data.
     #.
-Example analysis pipelines for analysis of publically available qCLASH hybrid
+Example analysis pipelines for analysis of publicly available qCLASH hybrid
        sequence data implemented either with toolkit scripts or the hybkit Python API.

 Hybkit Toolkit: